 Recency Bias | The tendency to prioritize recent tasks can lead to an inaccurate assessment of priorities and inefficient allocation of time[18], neglecting important long-term goals.
 Our brains prioritize immediate demands over long-term goals, hindering productivity[6]. |

-Inefficient Use of Time | Without a clear system, individuals may spend time on less critical tasks[19]. |
+Inefficient Use of Time | Without structured systems, you risk spending valuable time on less impactful work[19]. |

 Recency Effect and Learning: While recency bias can hinder productivity, the recency effect can enhance learning by strategically placing important information at the end of a sequence[21].